stuible/VCH-homehealth/pages/modules/person-centred-care/more/older-adult.md

 sections:
   - section:

-    - part: full
+    - part: half
       title: Physical Changes
       text: As we age, our body changes

-    - part: spacer

-    - part: half
-      title: Take Action
+      sub-title: Take Action
-      text: Hover over each part of the image to discover the physical changes.
+      text-2: Hover over each part of the image to discover the physical changes.

     - part: half
       storyline: HH_grandparents